Do you have a travel rewards credit card? If so, are you making the most of it?

 Get a card that fits your travel style

 Many airlines, hotel chains, and travel brands have travel rewards cards.
-There are also good cards with general travel rewards cards like Chase Sapphire, which don’t require you to commit to one brand.
+Chase Sapphire is a great card that doesn’t require you to commit to one brand.

 It’s easy to search for cards online, and if your credit is good, you can usually apply online and be instantly approved.

 Do you have a preferred airline with lots of flights from your home airport?
 Or a favorite hotel chain?
 That’s a good place to start.

-My primary credit card is the American Express Delta SkyMiles Gold Card because Delta is the biggest airline at my home airport.
-It fits the way we already travel.
+For a long time, my primary credit card was the American Express Delta SkyMiles Gold Card because Delta is the biggest airline at our home airport.
+It fit the way we traveled.
 I have also used credit cards for Southwest Airlines, Hilton Hotels, and Disney.

 Watch for annual fees

 Most premium travel rewards credit cards come with an annual fee ranging from $95 to $495 per year.
 There are usually versions of these cards with no annual fees, but they come with fewer benefits.

 I have no concerns about an annual fee if I’m getting a big rewards bonus when I sign up and I know that the rewards will be much greater than the fee.
 When I’m less certain, I start with the version that has a lower annual fee.

 If your card has an annual fee, make a note of your sign-up anniversary in your calendar.
 Collect your big bonus and then downgrade to a fee-free version or cancel before the end of the first year if it doesn’t become one of your preferred cards.

 Pay your balance in full